lyteword/chspurgeon-tod/volume-2/psalm-40.md

 **Verse 7.** *Lo, I come,* or, *am come,* to wit, *into the world* Heb 10:5, and particularly *to Jerusalem*, to give myself a sacrifice for sin. *Henry Ainsworth.*

-**Verse 7.** *The volume of the book.* What book is meant, whether the Scripture, or the book of life, is not certain, probably the latter. *W. Wilson, D.D.*
+**Verse 7.** *The volume of the book.* What book is meant, whether the Scripture, or the book of life, is not certain, probably the latter. *W. Wilson, D. D.*

 **Verse 7.** *The volume of the book.* But what volume of manuscript roll is here meant?
 Plainly, the one which was already extant when the psalmist was writing.
 If the psalmist was David himself (as the title of the Psalm seems to affirm), the only parts of the Hebrew Scriptures then extant, and of course, the only part to which he could refer, must have been the Pentateuch, and perhaps the book of Joshua.
-Beyond any reasonable doubt, them, the kefalis biblion (rpo tlnm) was the Pentateuch...But I apprehend the meaning of the writer to be, that the *book of the law*, which prescribes sacrifices that were merely *skiai* or *parabolai* of the great atoning sacrifice by Christ, did itself teach, by the use of these, that something of a higher and better nature was to be looked for than Levitical rites.
-In a word, it pointed to the Messiah; or, some of the contents of the *written* law had respect to him. *Moses Stuart, M.A., in "A Commentary on the Epistle to the Hebrews,"* 1851.
+Beyond any reasonable doubt, them, the kefalis biblion (rpo tlnm) was the Pentateuch...
+But I apprehend the meaning of the writer to be, that the *book of the law*, which prescribes sacrifices that were merely *skiai* or *parabolai* of the great atoning sacrifice by Christ, did itself teach, by the use of these, that something of a higher and better nature was to be looked for than Levitical rites.
+In a word, it pointed to the Messiah; or, some of the contents of the *written* law had respect to him. *Moses Stuart, M. A., in "A Commentary on the Epistle to the Hebrews,"* 1851.

 **Verse 7.** *The volume of the book* etc. When I first considered Ro 5:14, and other Scriptures in the New Testament which make the first Adam, and the whole story of him both before and after, and in his sinning or falling, to be the type and lively shadow of Christ, the second Adam; likewise observing that the apostle Paul stands admiring at the greatest of this mystery or mystical type, the Christ, the second Adam should so wonderfully be shadowed forth therein, as Eph 5:32, he cries out, "This is a great mystery, "which he speaks applying and fitting some passages about Adam and Eve unto Christ and his church; it made me more to consider an interpretation of a passage in Heb 10:7, out of Ps 40:7, which I before had not only not regarded, but wholly rejected, as being too like a postil (A marginal note) gloss.
 The passage is, that "when Christ came into the world, "to take our nature on him, he alleged the reason of it to be the fulfilling of a Scripture written in "the beginning of God's book, "en kefalisi Biblion, so out of the original the words may be, and are by many interpreters, translated, though our translation reads them only thus, *In the volume of the book it is written of me.* It is true, indeed, that in the fortieth Psalm, whence they are quoted, the words in the Hebrew may signify no more than that in God's book (the manner of writing which was anciently in rolls of parchment, folded up in a volume) Christ was everywhere written and spoken of.
 Yet the word kefalis which out of the Septuagint's translation the apostle took, signifying, as all know, the beginning of a book; and we finding such an emphasis set by the apostle in the fifth chapter of the Ephesians, upon the history of Adam in the beginning of Genesis, as containing the mystery, yea, the great mystery about Christ, it did somewhat induce, though not so fully persuade, me to think, that the Holy Ghost in those words might have some glance at the story of Adam in the first of the first book of Moses.
 And withal the rather because so, the words so understood do intimate a higher and further inducement to Christ to assume our nature, the scope of the speech, Hebrews 10, being to render the reason why he so willingly took man's nature: not only because God liked not sacrifice and burnt offering, which came in but upon occasion of sin, and after the fall, and could not take sin away, but further, that he was prophesied of, and his assuming a body prophetically foresighted, as in the fortieth Psalm, so even by Adam's story before the fall, recorded in the very beginning of Genesis, which many other Scriptures do expressly apply it unto. *Thomas Goodwin.*